 A decision was made based on the initial public hearing comments to prepare a Health Risk Assessment study.
 Another public hearing was conducted on January 15, 2009.
-The environmental document has now been completed and was approved in June 2009.
+The environmental document is being reviewed and finalized for project approval.

 A substantial amount of risk is involved in delivering this project.
 Project risks are outlined below: